-Ofcourse, you can’t.
+Of course, you can’t.

 Big Data Hadoop

 Hadoop is an open-source framework provided to process and store big data.
-Hadoop make use of simple programming models to process big data in a distributed environment across clusters of computers.
-Hadoop provides storage for large volume of data along with advanced processing power.
+Hadoop makes use of simple programming models to process big data in a distributed environment across clusters of computers.
+Hadoop provides storage for a large volume of data along with advanced processing power.
 It also gives the ability to handle multiple tasks and jobs.

 Big Data Hadoop Architecture

 HDFS is the main component of Hadoop architecture.
 It stands for Hadoop Distributed File Systems.
-It is used to store large amount of data and multiple machines are used for this storage.
+It is used to store a large amount of data and multiple machines are used for this storage.
 MapReduce Overview is another component of big data architecture.
 The data is processed here in a distributed manner across multiple machines.
 YARN component is used for data processing resources like CPU, RAM, and memory.
 Resource Manager and Node Manager are the elements of YARN.
 These two elements work as master and slave.
 Resource Manager is the master and assigns resources to the slave i.e. Node Manager.
-Node Manager sends signal to the master when it is going to start the work.
-Big Data Hadoop for thesis will be plus point for you.
+Node Manager sends the signal to the master when it is going to start the work.
+Big Data Hadoop for the thesis will be plus point for you.

-Importance of hadoop in big data
+Importance of Hadoop in big data

-Hadoop is very essential especially in terms of big data.
+Hadoop is essential especially in terms of big data.
 The importance of Hadoop is highlighted in the following points:

 Processing of huge chunks of data – With Hadoop, we can process and store huge amount of data mainly the data from social media and IoT(Internet of Things) applications.

 Computation power – The computation power of Hadoop is high as it can process big data pretty fast.
 Hadoop makes use of distributed models for processing of data.